Apple wins U.S. appeal over patents in $502 mln VirnetX verdict

 The U.S. Court of Appeals for the Federal Circuit affirmed a decision from the U.S. Patent and Trademark Office that invalidated the two patents VirnetX had accused Apple of infringing.

+VirnetX Chief Executive Kendall Larsen said in a statement that the company was disappointed with the decision and considering seeking a rehearing or appealing to the U.S. Supreme Court.

+VirnetX stock fell more than 14% by Thursday afternoon following the ruling.
+It had been up 55% in the morning before the decision was published, after the company announced it would pay a special cash dividend to shareholders and anticipated a future potential payout from the Apple case.

-Representatives for the companies did not immediately respond to requests for comment.
+An Apple representative did not immediately respond to a request for comment.

 The two companies have waged a 13-year court battle that has included several trials and appeals.
 An East Texas jury awarded VirnetX $502 million in 2020 after deciding that Apple infringed the virtual private network (VPN) patents at issue in Thursday's decision.